 Trouble Making Payments?
 Explore Deferment or Forbearance Options

-If you find yourself falling behind on your student loans in the form of delinquency or default, consider applying for a deferment or forbearance until you can properly resume payments.
+If you find yourself falling behind on your student loan payments, and you've explored the repayment plans available to you, you may be eligible for a deferment or forbearance until you can resume making payments.

 Deferment